-Join Jim Stice for an in-depth discussion in this video Calculate a company's breakeven point, part of Breakeven and Cost-Volume-Profit (CVP) Analysis.
+Join Jim Stice for an in-depth discussion in this video Calculate a company's breakeven point, part of Running a Profitable Business: Calculating Breakeven.

 - [Voiceover] Again, let's review.
 Our CVP equation looks like this: Selling price times the number of Units less the Variable costs per unit times the number of Units less our Fixed costs equals Profit.
 Now remember that our Selling price less our Variable costs equals our Contribution Margin.
 So another way to frame the CVP equation is to say this: our Contribution Margin times our number of Units less our Fixed Costs equals our Profits.
 In many cases as a manager, you'll want to know how many units need to be sold to break even.